- Prospective Students

 Intensive English Program

 Intensive English Program classes are taught daily, from Monday-Friday.
-Students attend class four hours each day, five days per week, during morning sessions (8:30am to 12:30pm) or afternoon sessions (1:00pm to 5:00pm).
-Students will also have the opportunity to take a three hour elective class at no additional cost.
+Students attend class 20 hours per week, during either morning sessions (8:30am to 12:10pm) or afternoon sessions (1:00pm to 4:40pm).

 Depending on the proficiency (skill) level, listening material ranges from simple dialogues and conversations, to authentic academic lectures.
 Students are expected to respond both orally and in writing.
 There are opportunities for conversational discussions as well as for more formal prepared speeches.
 These classes focus on the skills needed in academic settings to prepare students to be able to ask and answer questions in class.
 Additionally, pronunciation activities are designed to help students to speak more clearly with native-like stress and intonation.